This post may contain affiliate links. Please see our disclosure here for more information.

 4. Add Greenery

-I wish I was better at keeping things alive.
+I wish I could be better at keeping plants alive indefinitely.
 At any given moment, there are plants in the kitchen.
 However, they die fairly frequently.

 5. Bring in Fresh Flowers

 Whenever possible, I love how pretty and cheerful fresh flowers look in the room.
-They don’t have to be expensive to be beautiful, grocery store flowers have come a long way and you can often find fresh staples like roses and hydrangeas and seasonal flowers year round.
+Although it may seem like an expensive luxury, that doesn’t have to be the case.
+Grocery store flowers have come a long way and you can often find fresh staples like roses and hydrangeas and seasonal flowers year round.

 6. Natural and Accent Lighting

 People are often surprised to hear that we don’t have a ton of natural light in our home.
-In the afternoon, the breakfast nook pours a ton of light into the kitchen, but during the rest of the day, we depend on high-quality LED can lights and softer Edison bulbs in decorative fixtures for accent lighting.
+In the afternoon, the breakfast nook pours a ton of light into the kitchen.
+However, during the rest of the day, we depend on high-quality LED can lights and softer Edison bulbs in decorative fixtures for accent lighting.

 7. A Seating Area